mo7amed3la2/laravel-achievements-and-badges-feature/README.md

 An Implementaion of an achievement and badge feature.

 ## Fire events
-To fire events directly go to url fire-events
+To fire events directly go to url  /fire-events

 ## Creating Achievements
 Put your Achievement class In Preferred place and make sure your class extends Achievements class that stored in app/contracts/Achievements.